DoctorKhan/The-Social-Game-Book/src/20_part/181_the_cascade_of_charge.md

 #### Step 2: From Tribe to Alliance (or directly to System)

 When a community or family unit (Sphere 2: Tribe) cannot contain its collective charge, that energy moves outward.
-Family feuds escalate.
+Kin feuds escalate.
 A community's economic desperation, if not resolved through mutual aid, can be harnessed by political actors, turning into social unrest, crime, or political polarization (scapegoating).

 In a healthy society with a strong Alliance Sphere, this is where inter-tribal conflicts would be mediated.
 But in our world with its hollow middle, this energy flows directly to the System.